volkanagun/ILPEngine/docs/Unification.md

 Result : {W <- f, V <- Y, X <- f}
 ```

-Here the result is represented by Substitution class and it contains one to one mapping of variables and their values.
-It can be seen that there are only distinct variables in the final result.
-So no repetitions are allowed.
-The unification result unifies the variable with predicate f, the variable of V with Y and finally the X variable in p1 will be f.
-When substitution is found, it can be applied to any predicate.
-An example is given as follows.
+The result is represented by the **Substitution** class, which contains a one-to-one mapping of variables and their values.
+In the final result, all variables are distinct—no repetitions are allowed.

+The unification result unifies the variable `V` with `Y` and the variable `X` in `p1` with the predicate `f`.
+Once a substitution is found, it can be applied to any predicate.

+An example is given below.

 ```scala
 //Substitution: {W <- f, V <- Y, X <- f}